The Carpal Solution is FDA registered and made in a FDA registered facility.

 • The Endoscopic Carpal Tunnel Release Procedure which is less invasive.
 (Endoscopic Procedure)

-• In the Open Procedure it is important to understand that significant soft tissue must be cut and disrupted for the surgeon to get access to the Transverse Carpal Ligament, which is severed during surgery.
+• In the Open Procedure, it is important to understand that significant soft tissue must be cut and disrupted for the surgeon to get access to the Transverse Carpal Ligament, which is severed during surgery.
 Severing the ligament releases the pressure on the Median Nerve.
 It takes time for this tissue to heal and for the severed ligament to scar back together and it can be painful for several weeks.
 However, the Open Procedure carries less risk of incidental injury to tendons or to the Median Nerve itself, since the surgeon can see clearly with his eyes and move obstructions out of his way freely.

 • With the Endoscopic Carpal Tunnel Procedure, less collateral tissue is disturbed, which is a good thing.
 However, there are challenges and risks of maneuvering a scalpel in such a tight space as the Carpal Tunnel with limited visibility using a monitor fed through a remote camera.
 Cutting a ligament that is so close in proximity to nerves, tendons, blood vessels, etc. with a remote monitor where visibility is limited is a challenging operation.